Javran/Thinking-dumps/sicp/ch05/5_3_2_maintaining_the_illusion_of_infinite_memory.md

 The most important registers in code are `free`, `scan`:

-* Unless we are creating pairs, `free` always points to the next unused memory location.
+* unless we are creating pairs, `free` always points to the next unused memory location.
 * `scan` points to the location where we are about to "update" the data under pointer.

 These two registers together define 3 consecutive regions in the new memories: